Revenue isn't just about selling more. It's about capturing the value you're already creating but not charging for.

 The Revenue Gap: Why Most NZ Businesses Bill Less Than They Should

-In our experience working with NZ small businesses across trades, hospitality, retail, and professional services, most are operating at 60–80% of their revenue potential.
-Not because they're not working hard enough — most are working too hard — but because value is leaking out at multiple points before it ever becomes invoiced revenue.
+Across NZ small businesses in trades, hospitality, retail, and professional services, most are operating at 60-80% of their revenue potential.
+Not because they're not working hard enough.
+Most are working too hard.
+It's because value is leaking out at multiple points before it ever becomes invoiced revenue.

 Here's where that revenue typically disappears: